RightzZ/darkhorse_comment/README.md

 Complete functions to solve Cache Breakdown by using Mutex locks and Logical expiration time

 Wrap Redis operations about Cache in CacheService utility class

+## 2025/07/14

+Learn about Globally unique ID and complete the function based on Redis

+Complete functions about voucher

+Review knowledge about locks, optimistic locking and multithreading concurrency